Machine Learning with a Reject Option: A survey: Conclusions and perspectives

-In Section~\ref{sec:metrics}, we provide an overview on techniques evaluating both the prediction and rejection quality of models with a reject option.
-We identify two categories: metrics evaluating models with a fixed rejection rate, and metrics giving insight into a model's prediction-rejection trade-off.
+In Section~\ref{sec:metrics}, we provide an overview of techniques evaluating both the prediction and rejection quality of models with rejection.
+We identify three categories: metrics evaluating models with a given rejection rate, metrics evaluating the overall model performance/rejection trade-off, and metrics evaluating models through a cost function.

+\paragraph{What architectures are possible for operationalizing (i.e., putting this into practice) the ability to abstain from making a prediction?} We categorize machine learning methodologies with rejection in three different architectures, depending on the relationship between the predictor and the rejector: separated, dependent and integrated rejector.
+These categories are introduced and mapped to the existing literature in Sections~\ref{sec:separated_rejector},~\ref{sec:dependent_rejector} and~\ref{sec:integrated_rejector}.

+\paragraph{How do we learn models with rejection?} For each architecture, we discuss the main techniques to learn a model with rejection and related these to the existing literature in Sections~\ref{sec:separated_rejector},~\ref{sec:dependent_rejector} and~\ref{sec:integrated_rejector}.
+First, the separated rejector is usually learned independently of the predictor.
+Second, learning the dependent rejector entails learning for which examples the predictor is likely to mispredict using a confidence function.
+Both architectures need setting a rejection threshold.
+Third, integrated rejector needs a unique algorithm for learning predictor and rejector in tandem.
+Usually, this architecture relies on designing an objective function.

+\paragraph{What are the main pros and cons of using a specific architecture?} Each architecture, discussed in Sections~\ref{sec:separated_rejector},\ref{sec:dependent_rejector}, and~\ref{sec:integrated_rejector}, offers distinct benefits and drawbacks.
+Separated rejectors show broad applicability, as they can be combined with any predictor.
+However, they often yield sub-optimal rejection performance since they do not learn from the predictor's mispredictions.
+On the other hand, dependent rejectors have reduced, yet still high, applicability, relying on a specific confidence function learned from the predictor's output, but they can enhance the rejection quality by leveraging the predictor's mispredictions.
+Finally, integrated rejectors necessitate joint design with the predictor, but learning a single model for prediction and rejection improves the overall performance for both prediction and rejection tasks.

+\paragraph{How can we combine multiple rejectors?} We discuss the combination of multiple rejectors for enabling various types of rejections within a unique model.
+There are two approaches for combining rejectors.
+First, when rejectors do not overlap, a logical ``or'' rule is applied, rejecting an example if any of the rejectors rejects it.
+Second, when rejectors overlap in some regions and disagree on the type of rejection, a multi-step architecture is used, ordering rejectors by importance to make decisions based on the most relevant rejector.

-\paragraph{Where does the need for abstaining machine learning methods arise in real-world applications?} On a high level, machine learning with a reject option is typically used in applications where incorrect decisions can have severe consequences, both financially and safety-related.
+\paragraph{Where does the need for machine learning with rejection methods arise in real-world applications?} On a high level, machine learning with rejection is typically used in applications where incorrect decisions can have severe consequences, both financially and safety-related.
 These consequences motivate the need for robust and trustworthy machine learning.
-In Section~\ref{sec:applications}, we provide an overview of application areas in which machine learning with a reject option is already used.
+In Section~\ref{sec:applications}, we provide an overview of application areas in which machine learning with rejection is already used.